-wards Street re, CA 93526 Graves nalyst, County Administration gement Office 123 (County) is proposing the acquisition of three existing public solid waste facilities of Bishop and the communities of Independence and Lone Pine - the Bishop-lifill, Independence Landfill, and Lone Pine Landfill (collectively referred to as the expectation of the county currently operates the Landfills pursuant to leases from the Los Angeles of Water and Power (LADWP).
-The County would purchase the three properties for of continued municipal waste management.
-The City of Los Angeles would retain the associated with each of the three properties.
-In addition to the acquisition of the expectation of the Landfill and the Lone Pine Landfill, easements and construction of waterlines are connect the Independence and Lone Pine Landfills to the nearby town water systems.
-It is project also involves water exchange with LADWP which will supply water to the and Landfill and the amount of water supplied will be replaced by the County from a part 701 S. Main Street in Bishop, CA. Sunland Landfill, operated by the County since at least 1955, is located on a 120-acre outhwest of Bishop, and has an unlined disposal footprint covering 78 acres.
-The calculation of Bishop, and has an unlined by the County since at least 1965, is located on a 90-acre site expendence.
-The Lone Pine Landfill, operated by the County since at least 1965, is oppositionable of the unincorporated community of Lone Pine.
-All as are operated by the County subject to oversight and permits by the Inyo County all Health Department (ICEHD), serving as the Local Enforcement Agency (LEA), the apartment of Resources Recycling and Recovery (CalRecycle), the Lahontan Regional by Control Board (LRWQCB), and the Great Basin Unified Air Pollution Control District excesses and permit identification numbers are listed below: ILAND CLASS III LANDFILL Reservation Road as a great requirements:
+Project title: PURCHASE OF THREE PARCELS FROM THE CITY OF LOS ANGELES BY INYO COUNTY, WITHOUT WATER RIGHTS, FOR CONTINUED OPERATION OF BISHOP-SUNLAND, INDEPENDENCE, AND LONE PINE LANDFILLS Lead agency name and address: Inyo County 168 North Edwards Street Independence, CA 93526 Contact person and telephone number: Ms. Rebecca Graves Operations Analyst, County Administration Project Management Office (760) 878-0423 Rebecca.Graves@InyoCounty.us Project location: Inyo County (County) is proposing the acquisition of three existing public solid waste facilities near the City of Bishop and the communities of Independence and Lone Pine - the Bishop-Sunland Landfill, Independence Landfill, and Lone Pine Landfill (collectively referred to as the Landfills).
+The County currently operates the Landfills pursuant to leases from the Los Angeles Department of Water and Power (LADWP).
+The County would purchase the three properties for the purpose of continued municipal waste management.
+The City of Los Angeles would retain the water rights associated with each of the three properties.
+In addition to the acquisition of the Independence Landfill and the Lone Pine Landfill, adsements and construction of waterlines are proposed to connect the Independence and Lone Pine Landfills to the nearby town water systems.
+The proposed Project also involves water exchange with LADWP which will-would supply water to the Bishop- Sunland Landfill and the amount of water supplied will-would supply water to the Bishop- Sunland Landfill, operated by the County since at least 1955, is located on a 120-acre site 2 miles southwest of Bishop, and has an unlined disposal footprint covering 78 acres.
+The Independence Landfill, operated by the County since at least 1965, is located on a 90-acre site south of Independence.
+The Lone Pine Landfill, operated by the County since at least 1965, is located on approximately 60 acres southeast of the unincorporated community of Lone Pine.
+All three landfills are operated by the County subject to oversight and permits by the Inyo County Environmental Health Department (ICEHD), serving as the Local Enforcement Agency (LEA), the California Department of Resources Recycling and Recovery (CalRecycle), the Lahontan Regional Water Quality Control Board (LRWOCB), and the Great Basin Unified Air Pollution Control District (GBUAPCD).
+Facility addresses and permit identification numbers are listed below: BISHOP-SUNLAND CLASS III LANDFILL 110 Sunland Reservation Road Bishop, CA 93